deepsound-project/samplernn-pytorch/README.md

 ![A visual representation of the SampleRNN architecture](http://deepsound.io/images/samplernn.png)

 It's based on the reference implementation in Theano: https://github.com/soroushmehr/sampleRNN_ICLR2017.
 Unlike the Theano version, our code allows training models with arbitrary number of tiers, whereas the original implementation allows maximum 3 tiers.
-However it doesn't have weight normalization and doesn't allow using LSTM units (only GRU).
+However it doesn't allow using LSTM units (only GRU).
 For more details and motivation behind rewriting this model to PyTorch, see our blog post: http://deepsound.io/samplernn_pytorch.html.

 ## Dependencies